 I am a U.S. citizen, originally from New York, who grew up in a multi-lingual German & English-speaking environment.
-I have a BBA in finance and marketing management from Baruch College (CUNY, NYC, 1979).
-My post-college work experience began with a two-year stint on Wall Street, during which time I obtained various certifications.

 In 1981, I moved toGermany to work for a well-known private bank on their International Securities desk.
 Five years later, I accepted an offer to join a newly formed sales department at Bankers Trust in Frankfurt.
 The position ended in 1989 when several departments were reorganized.
-Thereafter, I worked for several well-known firms in a variety of capacities until my return to the United States in 1997.
+Thereafter, I worked for several well-known firms in a variety of sales, trading and research capacities until my return to the United States in 1997.

 In Germany, my positions required that I communicate fluently in both German and English (often simultaneously), with colleagues and clients.